 Peritoneal Mesothelioma

-Malignant peritoneal mesothelioma is a rare form of cancer that affects the lining of the abdominal organs.
+Malignant peritoneal mesothelioma is a rare form of cancer that affects the lining of the abdomen.

 Mesothelioma Veterans Guide